ProbablePrime/interactive-keyboard/README.md

 }
 ```

-If you're using OAuth, the scopes required are `interactive:robot:self` and `channel:update:self`.
+If you're using OAuth, the scopes required on the OAuth Token are `interactive:robot:self` and `channel:update:self`.

-8. Choose a keyboard handler see the [Handlers](README.md#handlers) section, I reccomend `robot-js` or `robotjs`.
-Depending on your requirements you may need to use an alternative handler.
-Please read the section if you are unsure.
-9. Install your **Selected** handler with `npm install <handler>`
-10. Create a config file in config/ called <YOUR GAME>.json example `config/pokemon.json` Use [config/default.sample.json](config/default.sample.json) as a base/example.
+10. Create a config file in config/ called <YOUR GAME>.json for example `config/pokemon.json`.
+You can use [config/default.sample.json](config/default.sample.json) as a base/example to work from.
-11. Start your chosen game
+11. Start your chosen game, preferably in windowed mode.
-12. Go back to the terminal that's in the project's folder.
+12. Go back to a terminal/cmd that's in this project's folder.
-12. Enter `node index.js ./config/yourgame.json` in the terminal replacing yourgame with the config file you created.
+12. Enter `node index.js ./config/yourgame.json` in the terminal replacing yourgame with the name of the config file you created.
 13. If you see "Connected to beam" you should be good to go.
 14. Test out your controls.
 15. If they do not work, see the [troubleshooting section ](README.md#troubleshooting)